These FAQs are based on:

 Do we need to deliver the curriculum on strike days?

-You should try and limit the disruption to learning as much as possible.
-However, if you cannot teach normally, you can put on alternative activities, provided you can meet health and safety requirements.
+Try and limit the disruption to learning as much as possible.
+However, if you can't teach normally, you can put on alternative activities, provided you can meet health and safety requirements.

 Can we ask other staff to cover lessons?

 You may ask other teaching staff to cover the classes of staff who are striking.
-However, if a teacher is employed under the STPCD, they can't be made to provide cover for other teachers during industrial action (DfE guidance, page 5).
+However, if a teacher is employed under the STPCD, they can't be made to provide cover for other teachers during industrial action (DfE guidance, pages 5 and 6).

 You may use support staff to provide cover supervision or oversee alternative activities.
 You can also use them to carry out 'specified' teaching work.